Jairik/Jairik/README.md

 # 🌐 [Personal Website](https://jjmccauley.com/)
-Currently live, however awaiting updates & compatability changes
+Currently live, still in development

 <!---
 Jairik/Jairik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.